-The capital investment portion of the International Trade Facility Tax Credit is equal to two percent of the amount of capital investment made by the taxpayer to facilitate increased qualified trade activities.
-"Qualified trade activities" is defined as the completed exportation or importation of at least one International Organization for Standardization ocean container, with a minimum 20-foot length, through a Virginia Port Authority-operated cargo facility.
-An export container must be loaded on a barge or ocean-going vessel at such facility and an import must be discharged from a barge or ocean-going vessel at such facility.
+The capital investment portion of the International Trade Facility Tax Credit is equal to 2 percent of the amount of capital investment made by the taxpayer to facilitate increased qualified trade activities.
+For Taxable Year 2014 and thereafter, "qualified trade activities" are defined as the completed exportation or importation of at least (i) one International Organization for Standardization ocean container with a minimum 20-foot length (ii) 16 tons of noncontainerized cargo, or (iii) one unit of roll-on/roll-off cargo through any publicly or privately owned cargo facility located within Virginia through which the cargo is transported.
+Export cargomust be loaded on a barge or ocean-going vessel at such facility and import cargo must be discharged from a barge or ocean-going yessel at such facility.

-For purposes of this credit, "capital investment" is defined as the amount properly chargeable to a capital account for improvements to rehabilitate or expand depreciable real property placed in service during the taxable year and the cost of machinery, tools, and equipment used in an international trade facility directly related with the movement of cargo.
+For purposes of this credit, "capital investment" is defined as the amount properly chargeable to a capital account for improvements to rehabilitate or expand depreciable real property placed in service during the taxable year and the cost of machinery, tools, and equipment used in an international trade facility directly related to the movement of cargo.
 Capital investment includes the following:

-Expenditures associated with any exterior, structural, mechanical, or electrical improvements necessary to expand or rehabilitate a building for commercial or industrial use:

-- Expenditures associated with excavations, grading, paving, driveways, roads, sidewalks, landscaping, or other land improvements; and - The cost of machinery, tools, and equipment placed in service by the international trade facility on and after January 1, 2011.
+- Expenditures associated with any exterior, structural, mechanical, or electrical improvements necessary to expand or rehabilitate a building for commercial or industrial use; - Expenditures associated with excavations, grading, paving, driveways, roads, sidewalks, landscaping, or other land improvements; and - The cost of machinery, tools, and equipment placed in service by the international trade facility on and after January 1, 2011.